ktmeaton/plague-phylogeography/docs/exhibit/exhibit_dhsi2020.rst

         --outdir cui2013 \
         --max_datasets_assembly 150 \
         --skip_sra_download \
-        --sqlite_select_command_asm "\"SELECT AssemblyFTPGenbank FROM Master WHERE BioSampleComment LIKE '%Cui%'\"" \
+        --sqlite_select_command_asm "\"SELECT AssemblyFTPGenbank FROM Master WHERE (BioSampleComment LIKE '%Cui%' AND BioSampleComment NOT LIKE '%REMOVE%')\"" \
         --skip_assembly_download \
         --skip_reference_download

-Check that there are 131 samples to be downloaded.
+Check that there are 130 samples to be downloaded.

 **Cui 2013 Dataset**::